BXS-Archipelago/Property_Finder/README.md

     - Has the index been created in MongoDB
     - Does the search button work with the route
     - Does the returned list display the correct search result
-    - Result - this works very well and displays everything correctly
+    - Result : this works very well and displays everything correctly

+### Logout
+    - Check if user is logged out.
+    - Check the user's profile and edit buttons are not visible anymore.
+    - Check unable to create a new ad.
+    - Result: This functions works to meet all requirements.

 ## Bugs and Troubleshooting